-A for-profit community water system that meets the disadvantaged community criteria may qualify for subsidy.
-The project must address a new or emerging public health concern that is not associated with failure to maintain infrastructure.
+A for-profit community water system that qualifies as serving a DAC may qualify for subsidy if the project addresses a new or emerging public health concern that is not associated with failure to maintain infrastructure.
 The for-profit water system cannot increase rates to payback, nor may they receive a return-on-investment for the forgivable portion of the loan.
-Any allowable surcharges would be governed by the reporting requirements of the Washington Utilities and Transportation Commission (UTC) contained in WAC 480-110-455.
+Any allowable surcharges will be governed by the reporting requirements of the Washington Utilities and Transportation Commission (UTC) contained in WAC 480-110-455.